Everything You Need to Know About Watering Snake Plants at Home

 Temperature & Humidity

-In areas with high air temperatures, snake plants will lose a considerable amount of water through transpiration.
+In areas with high air temperatures, all types of snake plants will lose a considerable amount of water through transpiration.
 Therefore, you’ll need to water your plant more at warmer temperatures than you would at lower temperatures.

 Your plants will also transpire more in dry conditions than in humid conditions.
 So, you’ll have to water more often if the air is dry.